-Some people wear tinted lenses just because they look cool (think Robert Downey, Jr.).
-But in any case, they can also serve a variety of purposes related to enhanced vision or eye health.
-In this article, we’ll talk about what tinted glasses are used for, which colors may have specific effects, and help you decide if tinted eyewear is right for you.
+In this article, we’ll talk more specifically about what tinted glasses are used for.
+We’ll fill you in on which lens colors may have specific effects, and help you decide if tinted eyewear is right for you.

 Applications & Benefits of Tinted Glasses